 We regularly see people from all walks of life coming into Koru including;

-Australian practitioners are government registered primary health care practitioners, completing 4 or 5 years of university and are trained to identify conditions requiring medical referral, perform standard medical examination of the musculoskeletal, cardiovascular, respiratory, digestive and nervous systems.
+Australian practitioners are government registered primary health care practitioners, completing 4 or 5 years of university.
+Osteopath are trained to identify conditions requiring medical referral.
+They perform standard medical examination of the musculoskeletal, cardiovascular, respiratory, digestive and nervous systems.

 No referrals necessary